by Christa Brown, BSN, RN, LAS

 By now, you have probably seen that Google has banned any and all advertising efforts promoting Abortion Pill Reversal.
 This life-saving protocol has been pulled down under a new Google policy that bans "unreliable claims."

 Unfortunately, Google is wrong.
 Time and again, we have seen the power of Abortion Pill Reversal in the mothers' gratitude and the babies' smiles.
-Statistics show more than 2,500 lives have been saved so far thanks to Abortion Pill Reversal and you, those on the frontlines meeting with women and offering true choice.
+Statistics show thousands of lives have been saved thanks to Abortion Pill Reversal and you, those on the frontlines meeting with women and offering true choice.

 Thankfully, in spite of the ads being pulled, women are still finding the APRN for help.
 Through sidewalk advocates, pregnancy centers, word of mouth, and organic search results, we are still seeing reversal starts!

 Women who find our Network do so out of an inherent motherly instinct to save her baby's life in a way that, sadly, Google would rather they never know about.
 These women find our Abortion Pill Rescue Network primarily through Google searches.
 More than 90% of our contacts come from online referrals - both paid and organic.

 Big Tech's censorship of Abortion Pill Reversal denies women the right to try to save their pregnancies.
 It makes completing the chemical abortion the only option for them.

 We know the truth.
 Reversal works for 2 out of 3 women.
 While Google claims Abortion Pill Reversal is an "unreliable claim," we get to see in the flutter of the heartbeat on our ultrasound machines; the tears of happiness on the mom's face; and the relief in her voice when we get to tell her that she was able to save her baby's life.

 In fact, just this past Friday, the Charlotte Lozier Institute published a report showing the efficacy of Abortion Pill Reversal.